 This Privacy Shield Policy (”Policy”) describes how Worldwide Clinical Trials Holdings, Inc. and its subsidiaries and affiliates in the United States (“Worldwide US”) (”Company,” “we,” or “us”) collect, use, and disclose certain personally identifiable information that we receive in the US from the European Economic Area (”EEA”), the United Kingdom (”UK”), and Switzerland (”Personal Data”).
-This Policy applies to all US affiliated entities using the brand name “Worldwide Clinical Trials”, including, but not limited to Worldwide Clinical Trials Holdings, Inc., Worldwide Clinical Trials, Inc., Worldwide Clinical Trials Early Phase Services/Bioanalytical Sciences, LLC., Worldwide Clinical Trials Early Phase Services, LLC, and International Grants Administration, Inc. This Policy supplements our Global Privacy Statement and Online Privacy Statement, and unless specifically defined in this Policy, the terms in this Policy have the same meaning as the Global Privacy Statement.
+This Policy applies to all US affiliated entities using the brand name “Worldwide Clinical Trials”, including, but not limited to Worldwide Clinical Trials Holdings, Inc., Worldwide Clinical Trials, Inc., Worldwide Clinical Trials Early Phase Services/Bioanalytical Sciences, LLC., Worldwide Clinical Trials Early Phase Services, LLC, and International Grants Administration, Inc. This Policy supplements our Global Privacy Statement, GDPR Privacy Statement and Online Privacy Statement, and unless specifically defined in this Policy, the terms in this Policy have the same meaning as the Global Privacy Statement.

 Worldwide US recognizes that the EEA, the UK, and Switzerland have established strict protections regarding the handling of Personal Data, including requirements to provide adequate protection for Personal Data transferred outside of the EEA, the UK, and Switzerland.
 To provide adequate protection for certain Personal Data about clinical trial participants (including prospective participants), clients, healthcare professionals, investigator site personnel, service providers, suppliers, business partners, government officials, job applicants, and employees received in the US from the EEA, the UK, and Switzerland, Worldwide US has elected to self-certify to the EU-US Privacy Shield Framework and the Swiss-US Privacy Shield Framework administered by the US Department of Commerce (”Privacy Shield”).
 Worldwide US adheres to the Privacy Shield Principles of Notice, Choice, Accountability for Onward Transfer, Security, Data Integrity and Purpose Limitation, Access, and Recourse, Enforcement, and Liability.
 Adherence to the Privacy Shield Principles may be limited to the extent required or permitted under applicable law, rule or regulation.
 Also this Privacy Shield Policy may not apply where we transfer your Personal Data using an alternative transfer mechanism, such as Standard Contractual Clauses, or transfer your data as necessary for the performance of a contract you hold with Worldwide.